wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/1-introduction.md

 •	Most recent monthly release is best!

 Launch Power BI Desktop
-•	Sign-in to the Power BI Service
+•	Sign in to the Power BI Service

 ### Copy paste snippets
 To improve accuracy and reduce typing, many labs involve copying and pasting from snippet files.
-When snippet files are available, do not copy from the lab documents—rich-formatted text blocks often paste incorrectly, and you’re they’re likely to get a strange result in your code.

 •	Avoid the temptation to just copy-and-paste
 •	Take the time to understand the intention of each snippet

+> [!TIP]
+> When snippet files are available use them in your labs.
+> Do not copy from the lab guide as the rich-formatted text blocks often paste incorrectly and you’re likely to get a strange result in your code.

 ## Video
 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1XVQS]